Former Vice President Joe Biden calls himself “Middle-Class Joe” — but his net worth might suggest it's time for a new

 Biden's recent available tax returns show his family income jumped from $400,000 in 2016 to $11 million in 2017 as a result of his book deal.
 His total income in 2018 was about $4.6 million.

 In total, Celebrity Net Worth estimates Biden alone is worth $9 million — though it's possible he's worth even more, especially after launching his 2020 campaign.

 After announcing his candidacy for president on April 25, Biden said his campaign raised $6.3 million in the first 24 hours, from 96,926 people.
 About 97 percent of donations made online were for less than $200, according to his campaign, while the average donation was $41.

 And though Biden has worked to maintain an image of being “Middle-Class Joe,” he reportedly defended the nation’s wealthy at a fundraising event earlier this month.

-“What I’ve found is rich people are just as patriotic as poor people,” he said, as reported by a number of media outlets.
+“What I’ve found is rich people are just as patriotic as poor people,” he said, as reported by numerous media outlets.
 “Not a joke.
 I mean, we may not want to demonize anybody who has made money.”

 Fox Business’ Brittany De Lea and The Associated Press contributed to this report.